ignadv1986/Comprehensive-NGS-Technical-Manual/01. NGS Foundations & Pre-processing/sequencing_QC.md

 **Coefficient of Variation (CV) = Standard Deviation of Depth / Average Sequencing Depth**.
 The lower this metric (0.1-0.2), the more uniform the data.

+## Sequencing QC

+- **Per Base Sequence Quality**

+It shows the average **Phred score** for each position in the reads.
+The Phred score measures how confident the sequencer is that the detected base is the correct one, so the higher the score, the better the quality.
+The Pred score is calculated as **Q = -10log~10~(P)**, where P is the probability of an incorrect base call.
+Q30, the usually aimed for Phred score, translates to a 1 in 1000 error rate, or a 99.9% accuracy.
+Scores above 28 are categorized as good quality, and the score should remain uniform throughout the whole sequence.
+A drop at the end is normal in Illumina sequencers and it's usually solved during the trimming process.

+- **Per Sequence Quality Score**

+Average Phred score of the bases constituting each read sequence.
+It shows as a histogram with ideally a unique peak at high Phred scores.

+- **Per Base Sequence Content**
+Shows the proportion of each nucleotide for each position in our reads.
+This proportion should be roughly the same for all nucleotides.
+We should therefore see straight lines very close to each other for all nucleotides.
+The presence of wavy lines at the beginning of the reads is usually caused by adapters or random hexamer primer bias in the case of RNA-seq.
+In ATAC-seq, the Tn5 Transposase has a specific "insertion bias".
+Differences in G-C vs A-T might have a biological meaning, so worth investigating, while sudden peaks are usually a red flag.

+- **Per Sequence GC Content**
+This indicates the percentage of AT-GC bases for all reads, represented as a histogram.
+The GC distribution should form a smooth, bell-shaped curve (approximately normal), matching the GC content of the organism of interest (around 50% in humans).
+If we see two peaks instead of one, that might be a sign of contamination with DNA from a different species.

+-**Per Base N Content**
+N is referred by the sequencer as bases that could not be properly identified.
+Obviously, this number should be close to 0 for all reads.
+As little as an increase to 1% in any position is already a bad sign.
+A raise towards the end of the ends might be normal and depending on the size it might be worth trimming.

+-**Sequence Length Distribution**

+Shows the distribution of the reads' lengths.
+All reads should be the same size in a successful sequencing, unless different adapters or trimming attributes were applied.

+- **Sequence Duplication Levels**

+Shows the percentage of repeated reads, and how many times they are present.
+The title of the graph tells us what percentage of reads we would be left with if we removed all duplicated reads (so the percentage of unique reads).
+This really changes depending on the type of samples we have.
+In RNA-seq, a high number of duplicated reads is expected, since many reads will map to abundant transcripts, while a high number of duplicates in WGS usually means that the library was overamplified.

+- **Overrepresented sequences**
+A sequence is reported if it makes up >0.1% of total reads.
+This can happen for adapters or primers, which would require further processing of the samples.

+- **Adapter Content**
+Especifically detects the presence of adapters.
+It should be 0, or otherwise trimming is required.